University System of Georgia

 An electronic copy of your passport is due April 14th.
 Passports should be scanned and emailed to the European Council coordinator; faxed and mailed copies are not accepted. ($50 late fee if not received by email by 5pm on this date)

-There is an all-day*Mandatory* orientation on May 16th in Milledgeville at the Georgia College & State University Campus.
+May 14th- There is an all-day *Mandatory* student orientation in Macon at Middle Georgia State College.
 This meeting starts at 9am and is over at 4pm.
 Students who fail to attend will be penalized by dropping the final grades for study abroad courses by an entire letter; if you receive an “A” in the course, the grade of “B” will be submitted to your home institution as your final grade.

 Late Fees for Passports & Photos